jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/Wales-FHIR-Implementation-Guide-v1.1.0/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Device.page.md

 ## {{page-title}}
 The [Device](https://www.hl7.org/fhir/r4/device.html) profile captures the type of a manufactured item that is used in the provision of healthcare without being substantially changed through that activity.
 The device may be a medical or non-medical device.

-The {{page-title}} profile is derived from the [HL7 FHIR UK Core R4](https://fhir.hl7.org.uk/StructureDefinition/UKCore-Device) and is therefore listed as experimental.
-It defines additional rules for use within health and care organisations in Wales. (add note that UK Core profile is a draft and under development)
+The {{page-title}} profile is derived from the draft  [HL7 FHIR UK Core R4](https://simplifier.net/hl7fhirukcorer4/ukcore-device) and is listed as experimental.
+It defines additional rules for use within health and care organisations in Wales.

 A direct link to the Data Standards Wales asset can be accessed here - {{link:https://fhir.nhs.wales/StructureDefinition/DataStandardsWales-Device}}